Chern Classes and Compatible Power Operations in Inertial K-theory: -positive elements, the inertial dual, and inertial Euler classes

 \section{$\lam$-positive elements, the inertial dual, and inertial Euler classes}

-Every $\lam$-ring contains the semigroup of its \emph{$\lam$-positive elements}, which is an invariant of the $\lam$-ring structure.
+Every $\lam$-ring contains the semigroup of \emph{$\lam$-positive elements}, which is an invariant of the $\lam$-ring structure.
 In the case of ordinary equivariant K-theory, every class of a rank $d$ vector bundle is a $\lam$-positive element, although the converse need not be true.
 Nevertheless, $\lam$-positive elements of degree $d$ share many of the same properties as classes of rank $d$-vector bundles; for example, they have a top Chern class in Chow theory and an Euler class in K-theory.
-This is a consequence of the fact that the ordinary Chern character and Chern classes are compatible with the $\lam$ and $\psi$-ring structures.
+This is because the ordinary Chern character and Chern classes are compatible with the $\lam$-ring and $\psi$-ring structures.

 In this section, we will introduce the framework to investigate the $\lam$-positive elements of inertial K-theory for strongly Gorenstein inertial pairs.
 We will see that the $\lam$-positive elements of degree $d$ in inertial K-theory satisfy the inertial versions of these properties.
-We will also introduce a notion of duality for inertial K-theory which is necessary to define the inertial Euler class in inertial K-theory.
+We will also introduce a notion of duality for inertial K-theory, which is necessary to define the inertial Euler class in inertial K-theory.

-In a number of cases, e.g. $\pro(1,2)$ and $\pro(1,3)$, we will see that the set of $\lam$-positive elements yields integral structures on inertial K-theory and inertial Chow theory which will correspond, under a kind of mirror symmetry, to the usual integral structures on ordinary K-theory and Chow theory of an associated crepant resolution of the orbifold cotangent bundle.
+For the examples $\pro(1,2)$ and $\pro(1,3)$, we will see that the set of $\lam$-positive elements yield integral structures on inertial K-theory and inertial Chow theory which will correspond, under a kind of mirror symmetry, to the usual integral structures on ordinary K-theory and Chow theory of an associated crepant resolution of the orbifold cotangent bundle.

-\begin{rem} All results in this section hold for possibly nondiagonalizable $G$, provided that $K_G(\IGX)$ is replaced by the augmentation completion of its Gorenstein subring $\KGor_G(\IGX)$. \end{rem}
+\begin{rem} All results in this section hold for possibly non-diagonalizable $G$, provided that $K_G(\IGX)$ is replaced by the augmentation completion of its Gorenstein subring $\KGor_G(\IGX)$. \end{rem}

 We begin by defining the appropriate notion of duality for inertial K-theory. \begin{df} Consider the inertial K-theory $(K_G(\IGX),\star,1,\ovaug,\psit)$ of a strongly Gorenstein pair $(\R,\cs)$ associated to a proper action of a diagonalizable group $G$ on $X$.
-The \emph{inertial dual} is the map $\Dt:K_G(\IGX) \rTo K_G(\IGX)$ defined by
+The \emph{inertial dual} is the map $\Dt:K_G(\IGX) \to K_G(\IGX)$ defined by

 where